 102 species of butterflies and 129 species of mushrooms even!

-For Snow Cat Travel clients visiting Shivapuri with wildlife in mind, we provide a specialist guide from Bird Conservancy Nepal, but you'll need your hiking boots as well as your binoculars.
+For Snow Cat Travel clients visiting Shivapuri with wildlife in mind, we can provide a specialist guide from Bird Conservancy Nepal, but you'll need your hiking boots as well as binoculars.
 We did mention steep mountain slopes just back there and thus on foot wildlife watching in Shivapuri is not without its physical challenges either